Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Introduction

 \section{Introduction}

-Demand estimation is a critical component in the field of economics, operations and marketing, enabling practitioners to model consumer choice behavior and understand how consumers react to changes in a market.
-This understanding helps policymakers and businesses alike make informed decisions, whether it be about launching new products, adjusting pricing strategies, or analyzing the consequences of mergers.
-Over the years, various approaches both parametric and non-parametric have been developed to address the complexities inherent in demand estimation.
-While parametric methods, based on logit or probit assumptions, have remained popular due to their simplicity and interpretability, they often require strong assumptions about the underlying choice process, limiting their ability to capture the true complexity of consumer preferences.
+Demand estimation is a critical component in fields of marketing, operations, and economics, enabling practitioners to model consumer choice behavior and understand how consumers react to changes in a market.
+This understanding helps policymakers and businesses to make informed decisions, whether it be about launching new products, adjusting pricing strategies, or analyzing the consequences of mergers \citep{nevo2000mergers, petrin2002quantifying, nevo2003new, wollmann2018trucks}.
+Over the years, various approaches, both parametric and non-parametric, have been developed to address the complexities inherent in demand estimation.

-Non-parametric methods, on the other hand, offer a more flexible approach to demand estimation, allowing for more nuanced representations of consumer preferences without restrictive assumptions about the underlying distributions.
-Despite their potential advantages, non-parametric approaches often suffer from the ``curse of dimensionality", as the complexity to estimate choice functions grows exponentially with the number of products.
-This challenge has limited the widespread adoption of non-parametric methods in practice.
+Parametric methods, based on logit or probit assumptions, often require strong assumptions about the underlying choice process, limiting their ability to capture the true complexity of consumer preferences.
+As such, the substantive and policy (counterfactual) implications from such models could be largely biased and/or misleading.
+Nevertheless, they have remained popular because of a few reasons -- (1) simplicity, interpretability, and scalability to a large product set, (2) the ability to model counterfactual demand in situations involving new product introductions or mergers, and (3) the ability to handle endogenous product features.

-In this paper, we make significant strides in bridging the gap between the flexibility of non-parametric methods and the tractability of parametric models by introducing a fundamental characterization of choice models.
-This characterization specifically addresses the curse of dimensionality in choice systems and enables the flexible estimation of choice functions via non-parametric estimators.
+Non-parametric methods, on the other hand, offer a more flexible approach to demand estimation, allowing for more nuanced representations of consumer preferences without restrictive assumptions about the underlying distributions of observables and unobservables.
+However, despite their potential advantages, non-parametric approaches face significant challenges that have limited their widespread adoption in practice.
+Firstly, a common limitation across all non-parametric demand estimation methods is the ``curse of dimensionality," where the computational complexity of estimating choice functions increases exponentially with the number of products.
+Additionally, a large subset of these models, specifically those that are `black box' in nature and lack additional economic structure, are unable to perform counterfactual predictions, which are crucial for important tasks such as policy simulations.
+Furthermore, most non-parametric methods cannot properly handle endogenous product features.
+This inability to account for endogeneity and scalability constraints, along with the drawback of limited counterfactual analysis, significantly undermines their utility in practice, where such capabilities are often the primary objective of demand estimation.